DragoQCC/UnionContainers/README.md

 - **UNCT004: Invalid Container Conversion** - The target container type must contain all the generic types of the source container type.
 - **UNCT005: Incompatible type assignment from TryGetValue** - Warns about potential type mismatches when assigning the result of TryGetValue to a variable.
 - **UNCT006: Invalid type usage** - Ensures that the used type is one of the allowed types specified by the AllowedTypesAttribute.
-- **UNCT007: Invalid HandleResult usage - Warning** - Detects when a chain of TryHandleResult calls might not handle all types from the original UnionContainer.
+- **UNCT007: Invalid HandleResult usage - Warning** - Detects when a chain of MatchResult calls might not handle all types from the original UnionContainer.
 - **UNCT008: Invalid type usage** - Ensures that the used type is not one of the denied types specified by the DeniedTypesAttribute.
-- **UNCT009: Invalid type usage** - Detects when TryHandleResult is invoked with incorrect types.
+- **UNCT009: Invalid type usage** - Detects when MatchResult is invoked with incorrect types.
 - **UNCT010** - Detects when a return type is not allowed Return types for MethodToContainer must be one of the containers specified types

 **Check the demo project for examples of how to use the `UnionContainers` library.**